Mihir-Bhasin/Mihir-Bhasin/README.md

 - 👋 Hi, I’m @Mihir-Bhasin
 - 👀 I’m interested in React.js, Machine Learning, Flask , and a Lot of Data Structures
-- 🌱 I’m currently learning CSE
+- 🌱 I’m currently Computer Science Undergrad
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...